jmehart/wax/README.md

     - [Sample json database](https://github.com/jmehart/wax-api)

 ## TO USE:
-- Currently you can acces and clone the [localHostBranch](https://github.com/jmehart/wax/tree/localHostBranch) and use the [sample json database](https://github.com/jmehart/wax-api)
+- Currently you can access and clone the [localHostBranch](https://github.com/jmehart/wax/tree/localHostBranch) and use the [sample json database](https://github.com/jmehart/wax-api)
 - Deployed app coming soon

 <hr>